jesga06/FikOff/README.md

 # Troubleshooting

 ❓ **FikOff doesn't work**
 - Check if your paths are correct
 - Make sure your antivirus didn’t block it

 ❓ **IP doesn't update in the launcher**
-- Enable **developer mode** in the SPT Launcher
+- Make sure that config.json isn't read-only.

+❓ **FikOff is telling me that a mystical error has occoured**
+- Post a screenshot over on [issues](https://github.com/jesga06/FikOff/issues) with a brief description about what you were trying to do.

 ❓ **FikOff is telling me to, well, "FikOff™":**
 - Congratulations.
 You probably mistyped a basic CLI option.

 # Disclaimers

-FikOff aims to be a straightforward tool that works reliably.
+FikOff was, in it's conception, just a small Python challenge I gave to myself with the objective of making me learn what classes are.
+But now, it has evolved into this monstrosity that aims to be a straightforward AIO tool that works reliably.
 While it may not win any coding awards, it has been refactored since its conception to be less of a *"steaming hot pile of shit"* and is now much easier to understand and maintain.

 I aim to keep most functionality I can when porting FikOff to other programming languages, but due to different *capabilities* and *constraints*, I unfortunately cannot port *everything*.
 Below is a list mentioning what each version of FikOff **has and doesn't have**.